 Address: Prinzregentenstraße 1, 80538 München, Germany

-The museum is situated in Prinzregentenstraße 1 at the southern edge of the Englischer Garten, Munich’s largest park.
+The museum is located at the southern edge of Englischer Garten, Munich’s largest park.
 The Haus der Kunst is a non-collecting modern and contemporary art museum.
-Several artists such as Anatsui, Cyrill Lachauer, and Michael Armitage.
+Several artists, such as Anatsui, Cyrill Lachauer, and Michael Armitage.

 The Haus der Kunst displays several perspectives by both modern and contemporary artists and various themed exhibitions.
-The Haus der Kunst also offers a good program for small and medium-sized art lovers: children and young people learn under the supervision of art teachers and artists and are able to express themselves creatively.
+The Haus der Kunst also offers a good program for small and medium-sized art lovers: children and young people learn under the supervision of art teachers and artists and can express themselves creatively.

 There are also workshops for children who are disabled.
-The museum also organizes holiday programs and film courses that give details about editing and lighting.
+The museum also organizes holiday programs and film courses detailing editing and lighting.
 Some creative persons also celebrate their birthdays in the museum.